omcljs/om/README.md

 ## Using it

-Om is alpha software.
 The current version depends on React 0.11.1.

 Make sure you have [Leiningen](http://leiningen.org/) installed.